baroquon/reefpoints/source/posts/2016-04-26-choosing-strategy-design-partner.md

 ## Experts Are Made, Not Born

->“An expert is someone who tells you why you can’t do something.”
+> “An expert is someone who tells you why you can’t do something.”
 >
->—Sir Alec Issigonis, designer of the Morris Mini (predecessor to the Mini Cooper)
+> <cite>Sir Alec Issigonis, designer of the Morris Mini (predecessor to the Mini Cooper)</cite>

 An agency should be able to show how fast they can learn your business.
 Even in the earliest meetings, they should bring insights and a pain hypothesis.
 They’re outsiders to your private domain, so the attempt means more than getting the details right.